ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

   - ply_angle: Angle of the Ply Material
   - number_of_layers: Multiplier of this layer
   - global_ply_nr: Ply number for stacking sequence
-  - oriented_selection_sets: Oriented Selection Set for the expansion

-    &nbsp;&nbsp; of the Modeling Ply
+  - oriented_selection_sets: Oriented Selection Set for the expansion of the Modeling Ply
   - selection_rules: Element Selection Rules for the Modeling Ply
   - draping: The type of draping to be used “no_draping”, “evaluate_draping”, or “tabular_values”
   - draping_seed_point: Start/Seed Point for Draping